paul-grassi/gh-bps-for-sps/BestPractices.md

 With the 2017 revision of SP 800-63-3, NIST pursued a document development method based on the open source software development model.
 This time-tested development model

+# Process Flow

+Overall process flow that jives with NIST and USG expected processes, rejiggered for GitHub.
+If we do this right it could serve as the high-level TOC that drives each section.

 # Code Repositories

 All document sources need to be tracked by a source control repository.
 Additionally, any configuration or template files needed to produce the final document should be included as well.
 If these build artifacts specific to the document set you're working on, it should go in the repository with the document source.
 If